blakeblackshear/frigate/README.md

 ```

 ### Calculating shm-size
-The default shm-size of 64m should be fine for most setups.
-If you start seeing segfault errors, it could be because you have too many high resolution cameras and you need to specify a higher shm size.
+The default shm-size of 64m is fine for setups with 3 or less 1080p cameras.
+If frigate is exiting with "Bus error" messages, it could be because you have too many high resolution cameras and you need to specify a higher shm size.

 You can calculate the necessary shm-size for each camera with the following formula:
 ```
-(width * height * 3 + 270480)/1048576 = <shm size in mb>
+(width * height * 1.5 * 7 + 270480)/1048576 = <shm size in mb>
 ```
 [Back to top](#documentation)